nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

     did:nuts:2mF6KT6eiSx5y2fwTP4Y42yMUh91zGVkbu4KMARvCJz9

 The DID we're about to create is your *vendor DID*.
-It will be used in the all of the next steps.
+It will be used in all of the next steps.
 For the API calls that will need to be made to the Nuts node, we'll use ``<internal-node-address>`` as the address where the internal API's are exposed.
 Consult the :ref:`configuration reference <nuts-node-config>` on how to configure the node address.